Whitepaper

 Ecosystem Service Value = areaha × $4,000/ha/yr (TEEB global average)

-Total Exposure = Revenue at Risk + Regulatory Cost + ESV
+Total Exposure = Revenue at Risk + Regulatory Cost + Nature Value at Risk

 Financial estimates use a normalized risk share derived from the native 1-5 LRI score: risk share = max(0, (LRI - 1) / 4).
 They are indicative projections based on sector averages and published benchmarks, not financial advice.